talwrii/cupless/README.md

 This only supports internet printers connected to your network which support IPP - so we **do not support usb printers**.

-This tool does not support printer discoverty.
+This tool does not support printer discoverty - instead you can use `ippfind` directly.

+At the moment this tool only suppors printing single page documents.

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).